noman797/DIU-CampusCart/README.md

 - Want to contribute?
 Fork the repo & create a pull request.
 - Have a suggestion?
 Let’s connect!

+  # DIU Campus Cart

+This is a classified ads platform for DIU students to buy and sell items.

+## Developer Credits

+This project **DIU Campus Cart** was fully developed and maintained by:

+**Abdullah Al Noman**
+Student, Daffodil International University

+> Note: This project was a group submission, but all frontend, backend, integration, and feature implementations (including authentication, email verification, buy request system, dashboard, and product handling) were solely developed by Abdullah Al Noman.

+Unauthorized use or claim without permission is not allowed.
+This repository and its code are protected under open-source licensing.

 ## 🌟 Show Your Support

 If you like this project, don’t forget to ⭐ the repository!